gohugoio/hugo/content/en/contribute/documentation.md

 : Make changes.

 Step 5
 : Commit your changes with a descriptive commit message, typically 50 characters or less.
-Included the "Closes" keyword if your change addresses one or more open [issues].
+Add the "Closes" keyword if your change addresses one or more open [issues].

 ```sh
 git commit -m "Fix typos on site variables page